-"This is a company with exceptional prospects and I will not accept any behavior that undermines its future success."
+"This is a company with exceptional prospects and I will not accept any behaviour that undermines its future success."

 A source with knowledge of the events said the SFO had asked Rolls to investigate allegations of corruption in China and Indonesia earlier this year.
 Rolls hired an independent body to do this and passed the results, which identified matters of concern, to the SFO, the source added.

-Allegations of corruption are not new to the defense and aerospace industry.
+Allegations of corruption are not new to the defence and aerospace industry.

-BAE Systems, Europe's biggest defense company, was fined USD$450 million by the United States and Britain in 2010, following long-running corruption investigations at home and abroad into defense deals in Saudi Arabia, Tanzania, Sweden, the Czech Republic and Hungary.
+BAE Systems, Europe's biggest defence company, was fined USD$450 million by the United States and Britain in 2010, following long-running corruption investigations at home and abroad into defence deals in Saudi Arabia, Tanzania, Sweden, the Czech Republic and Hungary.

 "BAE ended up with fines that were not exactly huge so you would imagine that Rolls could end up with a fine that won't trouble investors much," said Espirito Santo analyst Ed Stacey.

-"China is involved and you can't sell anything defense-related there, so it (the probe) has to concern its civil aerospace or energy businesses."
+"China is involved and you can't sell anything defence-related there, so it (the probe) has to concern its civil aerospace or energy businesses."

 The SFO was not available to comment.